Hugal31/yara-rust/yara-sys/README.md

 This is the default, when the `vendored` option is disabled.
 You can specify the following environment variables:

-- `YARA_LIBRARY_PATH` specifies the directoy containing the Yara library binary.
+- `YARA_LIBRARY_PATH` specifies the directory containing the Yara library binary.
 - `YARA_INCLUDE_DIR` specifies the directory containing the Yara include files, if you use the `bindgen` feature.